westonea252/KillerHomeLab/SQL2019-AlwaysOn/README.md

 - sql2lastdataoctet.
 Enter the desired last IP octet for SQL VM2's Data NIC (Example:  12).
 - sql1DGlastdataoctet.
 Enter the desired last IP octet for SQL VM1's Data NIC'S Default Gateway (Example:  1).
 - sql2DGlastdataoctet.
 Enter the desired last IP octet for SQL VM2's Data NIC'S Default Gateway (Example:  1).
-- Location.
-Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - SubDNSDomain.
 OPTIONALLY, enter a valid DNS Sub Domain.
 (Example:  sub1. or sub1.sub2.
 This entry must end with a DOT )
 - SubDNSBaseDN.
 OPTIONALLY, enter a valid DNS Sub Base DN.
 (Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )